 - Accommodate the local cultural traditions and ethics.
 The local culture affects not only the decisions a business owner must make, but also how the customers view your business.
 Failure to accommodate these will cost you money and could leave you red-faced.
 I recommend that you hire people in each local market to manage your business.

 - Investigate local alliances and partnerships.
-One of the most effective ways to expand your business and grow in unfamiliar markets is to join forces with another company of similar size and market presence that’s located in a territory you would like to enter.
+One of the most effective ways to expand your business and grow in unfamiliar markets is to join forces with another company oF a similar size and market presence that’s located in a territory you would like to enter.
 Don’t forget to evaluate your competitors for “coopetition” alternatives that benefit both.

 - Be proactive by building rollout strategies with local experts.
 The last thing you need in a new market is dealing with early mistakes and trying to repair a tarnished reputation.
 Strict local barriers and labor laws have hurt Uber and Airbnb, leaving lasting consequences.
 While overseas counsel can be expensive, it is well worth the investment to help your business avoid costly penalties.
 Consider finding reputable PEOs for each region of interest, for example, here are Canadian PEOs with high reputations.

 - Enjoy the challenges and learning opportunities.
 International expansion is often seen as one of the best learning experiences for business owners, as well as an enjoyable travel opportunity for you and your family.
 Don’t forget that you are your most important business asset and that your business must be satisfying and fun.